2020 Eastern Washington Eagles football team: Schedule

 Eastern Washington released their initial full schedule on January 11, 2019.

 The Eagles were scheduled to play against Florida on September 5 in Gainesville, but this game was canceled on July 30 after the Southeastern Conference moved to a ten-game, conference-only schedule for its teams due to the COVID-19 pandemic.

-On August 13, the Big Sky Conference canceled all fall sports, including football, and announced that these sports would begin competition in the spring of 2021 due to the ongoing COVID-19 pandemic.
+On August 13, the Big Sky Conference canceled all fall sports, including football, and announced that these sports would begin competition in the spring of 2021 due to the ongoing pandemic.

-On November 4, the Big Sky Conference announced a six game, conference-only football schedule for participating programs that will begin in February.
-Due to this shortened season, previously scheduled games against Western Illinois, Northern Arizona, Southern Utah, Northern Colorado, and Weber State will not be rescheduled.
+On November 4, the Big Sky Conference announced a six game, conference-only football schedule for participating programs that would begin in February.
+Due to this shortened season, previously scheduled games against Western Illinois, Northern Arizona, Southern Utah, Northern Colorado, and Weber State were not rescheduled.

 On January 15, 2021, Montana, Montana State, Northern Colorado, Portland State, and Sacramento State all opted out of the 2020 spring conference season.
-The Big Sky Conference announced on the same day that they will move forward with a six game conference season with the remaining eight teams that have not opted out of the spring season.
+The Big Sky Conference announced on the same day that they would move forward with a six-game conference season with the remaining eight teams that had not opted out of the spring season.
 On January 25, 2021, the Big Sky Conference announced its final spring football schedule.